Written by: Tim Edison

 All pink wines offer a subtle fruity finish to jambalaya, pairing above all with the shrimp and seafood in a Creole jambalaya.

-Among the best rosé wines is Pinot rosé, but other varieties also work well as long as they are on the sweeter side.
+Among my favorite rosé wines for jambalaya is Pinot rosé, but other varieties also work well as long as they are on the sweeter side.

 #4 Prosecco